 The Informed Manufacturer certification process consists of 4 stages:

-For an in-depth description of all 4 stages, please visit our certification process page.
+For an in-depth description of all four stages, please visit our certification process page.

 LGC is accredited to ISO/IEC 17025, a globally recognised standard relating to laboratories and test procedures.
 LGC holds accreditation for a broad range of analytical testing, including the analysis of nutritional supplements for banned substances.
 LGC has held accreditation for supplement analysis since 2003 and is frequently inspected by the accreditation bodies UKAS (the United Kingdom Accreditation Service - LGC laboratory number 1187) and A2LA (the American Association for Laboratory Accreditation - LGC certificate no. 3244.01).
 During inspections, analytical methodology and validation data are independently assessed by a third-party auditor/expert, providing confidence to brands and consumers alike that methodology and analytical procedures meet some of the most stringent certification standards possible.